Start the conversation

 You could ask:

-Have you ever seen anything that has made you feel scared, angry or worried?
+Have you ever seen anything that has made you feel scared, angr, sad or worried?
+Using different words can trigger different responses.

 or